w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

-* explain how clear, easy to understand, and easy to read content is essential for some people with disabilities and benefits all
+* explain how clear, easy to understand, and easy to read content is essential for some people with disabilities
 * provide clear content depending on context, audience, and resource by using:
   * appropriate words based on audience and context
   * short sentences
   * active voice
+* ensure sufficient contrast ratio as well as easy to read fonts to favor content readability
 * provide the extended form for abbreviations and acronyms
 * utilize icons and symbols to complement text content
 * write clear and meaningful:
   * titles to describe the purpose of the page
   * link text to communicate the link purpose
 * identify related requirements for designers to:
-  * ensure appropriate contrast ratios
+  * ensure sufficient contrast ratios
   * design layouts that adapt to different font types and sizes set by users

 {% include excol.html type="all" %}